kuvivek/adidas-challenge/README.md

 To setup Forge,

-Enter the URL for your in house Docker Registry:
+- Enter the URL for your in house Docker Registry:
-Enter the username for the Registry
+- Enter the username for the Registry
-Enter root for the password.
+- Enter <password> for the password.
-Finally,  Enter the organization, again root.
+- Finally,  Enter the organization, again <organization>.

 With Forge configured, type: